Configure your slider question

 Display tick marks

-Here you can indicate if you want for each value on the scale bar a tick mark or not.
+Here you can indicate if you want each value on the scale to represent a tick mark or not, to more easily guide a user when setting a value.

 In general, we recommend you play around with these settings and use the form preview to see how the changes affect your form.
 You can go to the form preview at the top of your form builder screen.